 RN Bookmark

-Congrats to our first Star of the Month for the 2023-2024 school year, Sadie!
-Sadie is a positive, hard-working third grader at Wynot Public Schools in Wynot, NE.
-Here is what Sadie's teacher, Ms. Steffen, had to say about her:
+Congrats to our December Star of the Month for the 2023-2024 school year, Karlee!
+Karlee is a 3rd grader at Lead-Deadwood Elementary School in Deadwood, SD.
+She greatly improved her wpm and is a leader for those around her!
+Here is what Karlee's teacher, Ms. Hess, had to say about her:

 Make Your Student a STAR!